-- Regular opportunities to embed number bonds, times table facts and calculation strategies away from the point of teaching, to develop fluency and confidence in these, including working to achieve a Number Bond Master and Times Table Master award.
+- Regular opportunities to embed number bonds, times table facts and calculation strategies away from the point of teaching, to develop fluency and confidence in these.

 - Feedback provided through live marking and discussions with children that enable them to identify and move through misconceptions.

 - Children being encouraged to think about their learning and learning behaviours by encouraging them to take an active role in planning, monitoring and evaluating their learning.